Scroll

 Day of Surgery:

-We tell our patients that some hazy or foggy vision is also normal.
+We tell our patients that moderate hazy or foggy vision is also normal for the first 4-6 hours after surgery.
 Much like driving through morning fog.
 The haziness will improve throughout the day.
 We also tell them to expect 2-6 hours of some discomfort immediately following surgery.
 This discomfort can range from a mild, foreign body sensation to severe burning, watering, photophobia and stinging.
-However, no matter what type of discomfort the person has, it will typically only last 2-6 hours.

-During surgery it’s important to have an experienced surgeon along with ALL the different technologies to allow a procedure to be matched to a patient’s surgical needs.
+During surgery it’s important to have an experienced surgeon and different technologies to allow a procedure to be matched to a patient’s surgical needs.
 It’s important to not only have Wavefront guided, but also Wavefront optimized technology.
-Eye tracking is also a must.
-Making flaps with a laser instead of a blade has been one of the biggest advances in LASIK technology.
+At Vance Thompson Vision, we use enhanced eye tracking and lasers to create LASIK flaps, to provide the most accurate treatments possible.

 Follow-up Regimen: 1 Day, 1 Week, 1 Month, 3 Months, 6 Months, 1 Year.